Mint Your NFT#

 Then, log into your account.
 You should see an NFTs tab along with an add NFT button.

-If you want to go further into learning Solidity, there is a very nice tutorial named cryptozombies.
-This will drive you step by step to Code Blockchain DApps by Building Simple Games.
+If you want to go further into learning Solidity, there is a very nice tutorial called CryptoZombies.
+It guides you step by step through building simple blockchain games while learning the fundamentals of smart contract development.